-Table 54.
+Table 55.
 The Log Shipping table contains performance details.

 Column Description Server The server name (Primary server for the parent instance, and Secondary server for all subsequent child instances).
-DBName Por the primary instance, the backup database on the source server For the secondary instance, the destination database on the secondary server Last Activity Por the primary instance, the last time the database was backed up For the secondary instance, the last time a file was copied or restored Activity Type What activity was performed at the Last Activity time (Backup or Copy).
-Threshold The maximum allowed time (in minutes) before a Log Shipping alert occurs.
-The amount of time depends on the instance role: For the primary instance, this is the maximum allowed time since the last transaction log backup was made on the source server.
+DBName Depending on the instance role: For the primary instance, the backup database on the source server For the secondary instance, the destination database on the secondary server Depending on the instance role: Last Activity For the primary instance, the last time the database was backed up For the secondary instance, the last time a file was copied or restored Activity Type What activity was performed at the Last Activity time (Backup or Copy).
+The maximum allowed time (in minutes) before a Log Shipping alert occurs.
+The amount of time depends on the instance role: Threshold For the primary instance, this is the maximum allowed time since the last transaction log backup was made on the source server.
 For the secondary instance - the maximum allowed time between the last backup on the source server and the last restore on the secondary server.
 Outage During an outage, no alerts occur when thresholds are exceeded (for both the parent and child instances).
 If this field is blank, no outage takes place.
 Threshold Alert The Error Log drilldown displays this alert if the threshold is exceeded.
 Alert Enabled If this option is selected, only enabled alerts are displayed.